scott-griffiths/bitstring/trunk/doc/slicing.rst

 Truncating, inserting, deleting and overwriting
 -----------------------------------------------

-The functions in this section all modify the bitstring that they operate on and so are not available for :class:`ConstBitArray` objects.
+The functions in this section all modify the bitstring that they operate on and so are not available for :class:`Bits` objects.

 Deleting and truncating
 ^^^^^^^^^^^^^^^^^^^^^^^